-(a) Zimbabwe shall establish and maintain a system of accounting for and control of all nuclear material subject to safeguards under this Agreement.

-(b) The Agency shall apply safeguards in such a manner as to enable it to verify, in ascertaining that there has been no diversion of nuclear material from peaceful uses to nuclear weapons or other nuclear explosive devices, findings of Zimbabwe's system.
+- (a) The Central African Republic shall establish and maintain a system of accounting for and control of all nuclear material subject to safeguards under this Agreement. - (b) The Agency shall apply safeguards in such a manner as to enable it to verify, in ascertaining that there has been no diversion of nuclear material from peaceful uses to nuclear weapons or other nuclear explosive devices, findings of the Central African Republic's system.
 The Agency's verification shall include, inter alia, independent measurements and observations conducted by the Agency in accordance with the procedures specified in Part II of this Agreement.
-The Agency, in its verification, shall take due account of the technical effectiveness of Zimbabwe's system.
+The Agency, in its verification, shall take due account of the technical effectiveness of the Central African Republic's system.